ManApart/quest-command/notes.md

 - Validate valid recipe ingredients and results
 - Remove inheritables now that json can extend things?
 - make target class instead of interface?
-- Reduce number of methods in scope, clean up interface

 Paramitization
 - paramatize targets on spawn events